-Many parents think things will get better once their baby “gets through the 4-month sleep regression”.
-However, more common then not the baby is not able to self-regulate and get back on track.
-We recommend not waiting any longer then 2 weeks before addressing the new-found nap strikes, night waking and early rising.
-Waiting longer compound the issues and makes them more challenging to fix.
+4 month sleep regression is common among babies, and many parents think things will get better once their baby “gets through it”.
+However, more common than not, the baby is not able to self-regulate and get back on track.
+We recommend not waiting any longer than 2 weeks before addressing the new-found nap strikes, night waking and early rising.
+Waiting longer compounds the issues common after the 4 month sleep regression phase and makes them more challenging to fix.

 - Your baby starts experiencing multiple night waking when they previously slept much longer stretches or through the night

 - Your baby is taking much shorter naps during the day, having trouble falling asleep and staying asleep for 60 minutes or longer

 - Your baby is suddenly rising early in the morning

 When the 4 month sleep regression hits, it means your baby’s brain and sleep cycles have matured and their 3 naps have formed.
 From 0-4 months babies spend the majority of their sleep in very deep sleep (which is why you can transfer them to a crib so easily without them waking up or nap easily on the go in a noisy restaurant).